dholth/ed25519ll/README.txt

 ===============

 ed25519ll is a low-level cffi wrapper for the Ed25519 public key signature system.
-It uses platformer to compile a shared library that is not a Python extension module, and then uses cffi to talk to the library.
+It uses Extension() to compile a shared library that is not a Python extension module, and then uses cffi to talk to the library.

 This wrapper currently exposes the supercop-ref10 implementation of Ed25519, on my 2.6GHz Athlon achieving about 7200 signatures/second/core and 2900 verifications/second/core including the wrapper overhead.

-As of version 0.3, ed25519ll cannot be built automatically by pip, as the ed25519 shared library build script (included) is not integrated into setup.py

 Example::